rgrannell1/babel/README.md

 * **3**: Choosing random files will make you work on your favourite and not-so-favourite features.
 * **4**: Reading large volumes of code is fruit for existential revelations.
 [1]

+Babel is quite efficient for large libraries; on my mid-range laptop it takes about 0.2 seconds from pressing the shortcut to opening the file.
+Future versions may be more efficient, if needed.

 <img src="babel.gif"> </img>

 ## Installation